Heroes Day

 When is Heroes Day?

 One Sunday each spring and fall race meet, Keeneland honors heroes and their families.
-The Spring 2025 Heroes Day will take place on Sunday, April 13.
+The Fall 2025 Heroes Day will take place on Sunday, October 19.
 Activities will take place in the North Terrace from 11 a.m. - 3 p.m.

 How do I receive free admission?

 All members of the military (active duty & veterans), first responders, healthcare workers, and their families can receive up to (4) four complimentary general admission tickets to enjoy the race day.
-Tickets can be secured in advance HERE.
+Registration opens Tuesday, Aug.
+19.

 What programming can I look forward to throughout the day?